ggosti/maxIntensityRadialProfile/README.md

 # radialProfile
-Python script for computing the radial profile of cells from pictures.
+Python script for computing the maximum intensity radial profile of cells from pictures.
+The maximum intensity radial profile is given by the pixel with the highes intensity for each given distance from a reviously defined center.
 It can retrieve the radial profile of more than one cell in a picture, but it requires a cell mask for each cell, and a file with the redialProfile origin coordinates to be defined in advance.

 The `radialProfile.py` script assumes that all required files are organized in folders in a specific way: